strapi-community/strapi-provider-upload-google-cloud-storage/README.md

 ## Important information

-From release `3.0.0-beta.20` the bucketLocation is no longer supported.
+From release `3.0.0-beta.20` the `bucketLocation` is no longer supported.
-The plugin will not create automatically the bucket, you need to configure it.
+The plugin will not create the bucket, you need to configure it before.

 ## Resources